-What is curing weed?
+What is curing?

 Why is curing weed important?

-Curing also enhances the flavors of your weed by preserving the delicate bouquet of terpenes.
-Terpenes provide cannabis its delicious smell and palate, but these molecules are fragile; they can degrade and evaporate in heat as mild as 70 degrees Fahrenheit.
-A low, slow cure preserves the terpenes much more successfully than a faster drying process.
+- Curing enhances the flavors of your weed by preserving the delicate bouquet of terpenes it contains.
+Terpenes provide cannabis its delicious smell and taste, but these molecules are fragile since they can degrade and evaporate quickly.
+Careful preservation of terpenes through curing allows the unique aromas and flavors of your cultivar to shine through.

-Finally, curing your cannabis dramatically enhances the shelf life of your harvest.
+- Curing dramatically enhances the shelf life of your harvest.
 When correctly cured and stored, your buds are protected from mold and can last for nearly two years with imperceptible changes in flavor and potency.

 How to cure weed